David Stirling: Great Britain 75

 In mid-1970s, Stirling became increasingly worried that an "undemocratic event" would occur and decided to organise a private army to overthrow the government.
 He created an organisation called Great Britain 75 and recruited members from the aristocratic clubs in Mayfair; these were mainly ex-military men, and often former SAS members.
 The plan was that in the event of civil unrest resulting in the breakdown of normal Government operations, they would take over its running.
 He described this in detail in an interview from 1974, part of which is featured in Adam Curtis's documentary The Mayfair Set, episode 1: "Who Pays Wins".

 In August 1974, before Stirling was ready to go public with GB75, the pacifist magazine Peace News obtained and published his plans.
 His biographer Alan Hoe disputed the newspaper's disparaging portrayal of Stirling as a right-wing 'Colonel Blimp'.

-Undermining trades unionism
+Undermining trade unionism

-During the mid to late 1970s, Stirling created a secret organisation designed to undermine trades unionism from within.
+During the mid to late 1970s, Stirling created a secret organisation designed to undermine trade unionism from within.
 He recruited like-minded individuals from within the trade union movement, with the express intention that they should cause as much trouble during conferences as permissible.
 One such member was Kate Losinska, who was Head of the Civil and Public Services Association.
 Funding for this "operation" came primarily from his friend Sir James Goldsmith.

-Later life

-Stirling transferred to the Regular Army Reserve of Officers in 1947.
-Stirling was granted the honorary rank of Lt.
-Col as a reservist, a rank that he retained on his retirement in 1965.
-Stirling was the founder of the Capricorn Africa Society, a society for promoting Africa free from racial discrimination.
-Founded in 1949, while Africa was still under colonial rule, it had its high point at the 1956 Salima Conference.
-However, because of his emphasis on a qualified and highly elitist voting franchise, similar to Disraeli's "fancy franchises", educated Africans were divided on it.
-Consequently, the society's attempt to deal with the problem of different levels of social development in a non-racial way was ineffective, although it received a surprising validation when the South African Communist Party used Stirling's multi-racial elitist model for its 1955 "Congress Alliance" when taking over the African National Congress of South Africa.
-Stirling resigned as Chairman of the Society in 1959.

-In September 1967 Len Deighton wrote an article in The Sunday Times Magazine about Operation Bigamy.
-The following year Stirling was awarded "substantial damages" in a libel action about the article.